top of page

 Funding

-CSF's work has been largely funded by annual contributions from 4 Camphill communities local to Aberdeen, Beannachar, Camphill Schools, Simeon Care and Tigh a' Chomainn.
-In recent years there has been a significant reduction in contributions from the communities as a result of the gradual move away from the traditional long term co-worker volunteer model, and with company pension plans being put in place and also more recently the move to employment in most companies.
+CSF's work had been largely funded by annual contributions from 4 Camphill communities local to Aberdeen, Beannachar, Camphill Schools, Simeon Care and Tigh a' Chomainn.
+However, in recent years there was a significant reduction in contributions from the communities, because of the gradual move away from the traditional long term co-worker volunteer model, with company pension plans being put in place and the move to employment in most companies.
+Contributions from communities have now ceased.
+CSFs income now comes mainly from investments and occasional donations.

 The Future